SilpaAnilal/ML-CAPSTONE-PROJECT/README.md

 The business goal is to build a predictive model for car prices using various independent variables.
 This model will help management:

-Understand how different factors affect car pricing.
+1.Understand how different factors affect car pricing.

-Guide decisions on car design, manufacturing, and pricing strategies.
+2.Guide decisions on car design, manufacturing, and pricing strategies.

-Understand pricing dynamics in the new market.
+3.Understand pricing dynamics in the new market.

+# Dataset
+The dataset for this assignment has been provided by the consulting firm after conducting market surveys across the American automobile sector.
+You can find the dataset here.